PGScatalog/pgsc_calc/docs/troubleshooting.rst

 You can also edit ``nextflow.config`` to configure cpu and memory permanently. nf-core provides a `set of example .config files`_, including examples for both institutional compute clusters (e.g. Cambridge, Sanger) and cloud compute providers (e.g. Google, AWS Tower and Batch).
+See :ref:`big job` for more information.

 .. _set of example .config files : https://github.com/nf-core/configs